Oil Minister Zanganeh says hopeful Iran's oil exports will improve: TV

 Industry sources told Reuters last month that Iranian crude exports had dropped in June to 300,000 barrels per day (bpd) or less after Washington tightened sanctions on the country’s oil exports in May.
 In April 2018 exports stood at more than 2.5 million bpd.

-Zanganeh blamed Iran’s longtime foe the United States for destabilizing the oil market.
+Zanganeh blamed Iran’s longtime foe the United States for destabilizing the oil market, saying that Washington was “using the oil as a weapon” to pressure Iran.

 “Destabilizing the market is in America’s interest ... cooperation between the members of (the Organization of the Petroleum Exporting Countries) OPEC and non-OPEC oil producer states will stabilize the market,” he said.

-Iran faces further U.S. sanctions after announcing on Sunday it will shortly boost its uranium enrichment above a cap set by a landmark 2015 nuclear deal.

-Under the nuclear deal, most international sanctions against Tehran were lifted in return for limitations on its nuclear work, however Trump withdrew from the deal and reimposed sanctions.
+Under the nuclear deal between Iran and six powers, most international sanctions against Tehran were lifted in return for limitations on its nuclear work, however Trump last year withdrew from the deal and reimposed sanctions.

 Washington tightened sanctions from the start of May, ordering all countries and companies to halt all imports of Iranian oil or be banished from the global financial system.
 It has also dispatched extra troops to the region to counter what it describes as Iranian threats.